AmirMK/scence-to-style/README.md

    ```

 8. **Adjust the Configuration**
-   Open `Config.yaml` file in the workbench and adjust the project id, service account email and the bucket.
+   From the workbench terminal go `scence-to-style` folderto Open `Config.yaml` file in the workbench and adjust the project id, service account email and the bucket.

 9. **Install Required Packages**
    Install the necessary packages by running the following command in the workbench terminal: